RasmusKard/imdb-dataset-to-sql/plan.md

 -   isAdult
 -   endYear

-1. Where startYear = NULL change to 0
+1. Where startYear = NULL change to last seen value
 1. Join title table and ratings on tconst

 _GENRES TABLE_